-Ge 193.
+- Ge 193.
 Special Topics in Geophysics.
 Units to be arranged.
 Offered by announcement only.
 Advanced-level discussions of problems of current interest in geophysics.
 Students may enroll for any or all terms of this course without regard to sequence.
-Instructor: Staff.

-Ge 194.
+Instructor: Staff. - Ge 194.
 Special Topics in the Planetary Sciences.
 Units to be arranged.
 Offered by announcement only.
 Advanced-level discussions of problems of current interest in the planetary sciences.
 Students may enroll for any or all terms of this course without regard to sequence.
-Instructor: Staff.

-Ge 195.
-Special Opportunities in Field Geology.
-Units to be arranged.
-Offered by announcement only.
-Field experiences in different geological settings.
-Supporting lectures will usually occur before and during the field experience.
-This course will be scheduled only when special opportunities arise.
-Class may be taken more than once.
-Instructor: Staff.

-Ge 196.
+Instructor: Staff. - Ge 195.
+Special Opportunities in Field Geology: Basement Structure, Geomorphology and Tectonic Development of the San Gabriel Mountains.
+3 units (3-0-0); first term.
+This course will entail two days of field observations and outcrop seminars in the San Gabriel Mountains, and one evening of preparation entailing lecture and discussions.
+Students will be asked to serve as resident "expert" on a subject or publication that will be offered in a menu of subjects and papers at the beginning of the quarter, via email.
+Students will be expected to contribute on their subject both at evening prep session and on the outcrop.
+Field days and prep meeting to be arranged.
+Graded pass/fail.
+Instructor: Saleeby. - Ge 196.
 Special Topics in Atmospheres and Oceans.
 Units to be arranged.
 Offered by announcement only.
 Advanced-level discussions of problems of current interest in atmospheric and ocean sciences.
-Instructor: Staff.

-Ge 211.
+Instructor: Staff. - Ge 211.
 Applied Geophysics II.
 Units to be arranged.
 Prerequisite: instructor's permission.
 Intensive geophysical field experience in either marine or continental settings.
 Marine option will include participation in a student training cruise, with several weeks aboard a geophysical research vessel, conducting geophysical measurements (multibeam bathymetry, gravity, magnetics, and seismics), and processing and interpreting the data.
 Supporting lectures and problem sets on the theoretical basis of the relevant geophysical techniques and the tectonic background of the survey area will occur before and during the training cruise.
 The course might be offered in a similar format in other isolated situations.
 The course will be scheduled only when opportunities arise and this usually means that only six months' notice can be given.
 Auditing not permitted.
 Class may be taken more than once.
-Instructors: Stock, Clayton, Gurnis.
+Instructors: Stock, Clayton, Gurnis. - Ge 212.

-Ge 212.
 Thermodynamics of Geological Systems.
-9 units

-(3-0-6); third term.
+9 units (3-0-6); third term.
 Prerequisites: Either Ch 21 abc, Ge 115 a, or equivalents.
 Chemical thermodynamics as applied to geological and geochemical problems.
-Classical thermodynamics, including stability criteria, homogeneous and heterogeneous equilibria, equilibria subject to generalized constraints, equations of state, ideal and nonideal solutions, redox systems, and electrolyte conventions.
+Classical thermodynamics, including stability criteria, homogeneous and heterogeneous equilibria, equilibria subject to generalized constraints, equations of state, ideal and non-ideal solutions, redox systems, and electrolyte conventions.
 Brief discussion of statistical foundations and an introduction to the thermodynamics of irreversible processes.
 Instructor: Asimow.
-Given in alternate years; offered 2008-09.
+Given in alternate years; not offered 2011-12.

 Ge 214.
 Spectroscopy of Minerals.
 9 units (3-0-6); third term.
-Prerequisites: Ge 114 a, Ch 21 ab, or instructor's permission.
+Pre-requisites: Ge 114 a, Ch 21 ab, or instructor's permission.
 An overview of the interaction of minerals with electromagnetic radiation from gamma rays to microwaves.
 Particular emphasis is placed on visible, infrared, Raman, and Mössbauer spectroscopies as applied to mineralogical problems such as phase identification, chemical analysis, site populations, and origin of color and pleochroism.
 Instructor: Rossman.
-Given in alternate years; offered 2008-09.
+Given in alternate years; not offered 2011-12.

 Ge 215.
 Topics in Advanced Petrology.
 12 units (4-0-8); third term.
 Prerequisite: Ge 115 ab or instructor's permission.
 Lectures, readings, seminars, and/or laboratory studies in igneous or metamorphic petrology, paragenesis, and petrogenesis.
 The course may cover experimental, computational, or analytical methods.
 Format and content are flexible according to the needs of the students.
 Instructor: Asimow.
-Given in alternate years; not offered 2008-09.
+Given in alternate years; offered 2011-12.